-Avast is a free antivirus package that will take care of the majority of issues you might run into.
+Avast is a free antivirus security suite that will take care of the majority of issues you might run into.
 Keep it updated, and it will be ready and waiting in the undesirable situation that your system is targeted.

 Conserve the Data From Your Old System

 Moving from a Mac to a PC is enough of an upheaval, so don’t think everything on your old computer is being thrown out.
 Think of it like moving house—the building might change, but you still get to keep your stuff.